Iowa City & Davenport Drug Crimes Attorney

 If you have been charged with a drug offense in eastern Iowa, choosing the right attorney can significantly impact your future and your freedom.
-Keegan, Tindal & Mason has the experience to make a difference in your case.
+Keegan, Tindal & Jaeger has the experience to make a difference in your case.
 Since 1992, we have been aggressively defending people charged with drug offenses in the Iowa City, Cedar Rapids, and Davenport areas.
 We are here to help you.
 Call today to schedule your free consultation and get started planning your legal defense.

 Drug crimes defense lawyer J. Dean Keegan worked as a probation officer prior to earning his law degree.
 He can anticipate how prosecutors think and develop your defense accordingly.
 Our attorneys have experience in both State and Federal courts with drug cases ranging from simple possession of drug paraphernalia to felony offenses like conspiracy and intent to deliver.

 We have successfully handled defense cases that include:

 - Felony possession